 Buy handicrafts from Mr. Osmar

-Mr. Osmar is a very skilled craftsman, who builds voga boat of the most diverse sizes for tourists who want a characteristic souvenir of Bonete.
+Mr. Osmar is a very skilled craftsman, who builds voga boats in different sizes for tourists who want a characteristic souvenir of Bonete.
 You can find him at his house, a blue gate that is on the right side of Hostel Vila Bonete.

 The production of these boats are increasingly rare due to the preservation of trees and today’s canoe has been modernized and can be used with oars or motor.